 The bill, SB 318, aims to amend the capital outlay process for nonstate entities receiving funding for the acquisition or construction of buildings.
-It requires these entities to establish and maintain an escrow account dedicated to long-term major capital maintenance, with a minimum balance requirement of either 10% of the total project cost or $1,000,000.
-The bill specifies that the construction of buildings includes major repairs, renovations, and necessary equipment.
-Additionally, it outlines that once the escrow account reaches the minimum threshold, further deposits are not required unless the balance falls below 5% of the total project cost.
+It requires these entities to establish, fund, and maintain an escrow account dedicated to long-term major capital maintenance of the project.
+The escrow account must contain at least 3% of the total project cost, with annual deposits of 0.5% until the account reaches a minimum threshold of either 10% of the total project cost or $1,000,000, whichever is less.
+Once this threshold is achieved, further deposits are not required unless the account balance falls below 5% due to maintenance expenses.

 Statutes affected: